ncarlier/readflow/README.md

 - Read articles from anywhere in one place.
 - Save articles for offline reading or locally on you disk in the format you want (HTML, EPUB, ZIP, ...).
-- Create categories and classify new articles automatically thanks to a customizable rule engine.
+- Create categories and classify new articles.
+- Customize article integration with a scripting engine.
 - Link with external services thanks to incoming and outgoing webhooks ([RSS][feedpushr], [Keeper][keeper], [Pocket][pocket], [Shaarli][shaarli], [Wallabag][wallabag], S3 bucket, and more...).
 - Receive notifications when new articles are available.
 - Enjoy the same user experience on mobile as on desktop thanks to [Progressive Web App][pwa] support.